adeola-ak/dod-clothing/README.md

 dod-CLOTHING is a mock E-commerce application created with the purpose of understanding how to create extensible and scalable componenets as well as to get experience incorporating multiple libraries into one complete project.
 A user can browse the DOD-CLOTHING website, make an account, add items to their cart/ save items in cart for a later purchase and checkout.

-making managing ones' closet an easier task.
-AFFAIR is meant to reduce the number of times you purchase an item you may need for an event that you forgot you already have right at home.
-Search your closet by key words from the description you added at upload, delete items you no longer own, favorite items and more.

 Tech Stack: React, Express, Redux, Stripe, Firebase

 [Live Site](https://aa-dod.herokuapp.com/)